walliDprotocol/VerifiEth-Discord-Bot/README.md

 <ul>
   <li>integration on other Discord Servers</li>
   <li>customisation of role awarding</li>
-  <li>Trigerring bot interaction from a generic  `./command`,on designated channels within the server</li>
+  <li>Trigerring bot interaction from a generic ./command on designated channels within the server</li>
 </ul>